ocadotechnology/Ocava/OcavaCore/src/main/java/com/ocadotechnology/physics/README.md

-This doc outlines the calculations for creating constant jerk traversals that via the `ConstantJerkSectionsFactory`.
+This doc outlines the calculations for creating constant jerk traversals via the ConstantJerkSectionsFactory

-When we assume the bot can maintain constant jerk with limits for acceleration, deceleration and speed, there are 8 possible motion profiles that the bot can attain depending on the values for these limits and the distance to travel.
-This is because for acceleration, deceleation and speed we can either reach the limit, or not, hence there are $2^3=8$ possible situations.
+When we assume a vehicle can maintain constant jerk with limits for acceleration, deceleration and speed, there are 8 possible motion profiles that the vehicle can attain depending on the values for these limits and the distance to travel.
+This is because for acceleration, deceleration and speed we can either reach the limit, or not, hence there are $2^3=8$ possible situations.

 ## Case 1 - Doesn't reach max acceleration, deceleration or speed